Sheng-Yen Lu Foundation was founded by H.H. Living Buddha Lian Sheng in 2008.

 Because of institutional and systemic racism, Black, Indigenous, and People of Color (BIPOC) disproportionately experience inequities in our country.
 For immigrants and refugees, language barriers, anti-immigrant bias, and discriminatory policies are contributing and compounding factors.

 Race-based inequities result in disproportionately negative outcomes across multiple measures of well-being.
-BIPOC communities are significantly overrepresented in COVID-19 infections—the number of people of color experiencing COVID-19 infections is much higher than it should be given the general population.
+BIPOC communities tend to have less access to quality health care and higher rates of disease and illness compared to their white counterparts.
 In the educational system, students of color are disciplined more, graded lower, and have fewer role models in the classroom than their white peers; support for English Language Learners is inadequate.
 Systemic inequities also mean more families of color live in poverty than white families.

 Race-based inequities are created by past and present racism.
 It is imperative that we recognize, acknowledge, and address racism in order to make progress toward a society with equal opportunity for all—where people have homes and health care, students graduate, and families are financially stable.